yugabyte/yugabyte-db/docs/content/v1.3/sample-data/chinook.md

 ## Explore the Chinook sample database

 That’s it!
-Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the chinook database and YugaByte DB features.
+Using the command line or your favorite PostgreSQL development or administration tool, you are now ready to start exploring the chinook database and Yugabyte DB features.